-3.2 Education Committee
+1.3 Education Committee

-The Education Committee, on behalf of Academic Council, has overall responsibility for institutional policy relating to Admissions.
+Education Committee makes recommendations to Academic Council for consideration and approval of regulations for the admission of students to the University for taught courses of study.
 The Admissions Policy Review Group reports to the Education Committee.

-- 3.3 Admissions Policy Review Group - 3.3.1 To review annually the operation of the Undergraduate Admissions Policy. - 3.3.2 To consider developments (internal and external) that may impact on current admissions policy or procedure. - 3.3.3 To consider proposed changes to selection criteria and to review regularly eg admissions tests, interviews. - 3.3.4 To consider the acceptability of new qualifications or changes to existing qualifications (eg use of A\ at A-level and vocational qualifications) and ensure that the University is pro-active and its position is up-to-date and clearly communicated. - 3.3.5 To keep under review the range of English Language qualifications acceptable to the University.
+1.4 Admissions Policy Review Group

+- 1.4.1 To review annually the operation of the Undergraduate Admissions Policy. - 1.4.2 To consider developments (internal and external) that may impact on current admissions policy or procedure. - 1.4.3 To consider proposed changes to selection criteria and to review regularly eg admissions tests, interviews. - 1.4.4 To consider the acceptability of new qualifications or changes to existing qualifications (eg use of A\ at A-level and vocational qualifications) and ensure that the University is pro-active and its position is up-to-date and clearly communicated. - 1.4.5 To keep under review the range of English Language qualifications acceptable to the University. - 1.4.6 To consider changes to UCAS procedures and recommend appropriate action.

-- 3.3.6 To consider changes to UCAS procedures and recommend appropriate action. - 3.3.7 To consider admissions matters relating to widening participation including the use of contextual data. - 3.3.8 To monitor decision turnaround at undergraduate level. - 3.3.9 To consider benchmarked practices at other Russell Group universities. - 3.4 University Schools
+- 1.4.7 To consider admissions matters relating to widening participation including the use of contextual data. - 1.4.8 To monitor decision turnaround at undergraduate level. - 1.4.9 To consider benchmarked practices at other Russell Group universities.